xxyzz/SICP/4_Metalinguistic_Abstraction/4.1_The_Metacircular_Evaluator/README.md

 a.
 Implement `letrec` as a derived expression, by transforming a `letrec` expression into a `let` expression as shown in the text above or in Exercise 4.18.
 That is, the `letrec` variables should be created with a `let` and then be assigned their values with `set!`.

 b.
-Louis Reasoneris confused by all this fuss about internal definitions.
+Louis Reasoner is confused by all this fuss about internal definitions.
 The way he sees it, if you don’t like to use `define` inside a procedure, you can just use `let`.
 Illustrate what is loose about his reasoning by drawing an environment diagram that shows the environment in which the ⟨rest of body of `f`⟩ is evaluated during evaluation of the expression `(f 5)`, with `f` defined as in this exercise.
 Draw an environment diagram for the same evaluation, but with `let` in place of `letrec` in the definition of `f`.

 ### Exercise 4.21: